 Bidding evaluation Review the bid evaluation report and request to review the bids where appropriate, to verify for the recommended bidder that documents re- lated to the ESMP, safeguard implementation capacity, and other ob- ligations of the contractor required to be submitted with the bid are sufficiently detailed and cover the contractual requirements.
 Require the contractor's representative or dedicated community liaison staff to have the ability to communicate in the language of the Borrower and/or the local language.
 Verify that the contract management framework identifies clearly lines of communication and that these are formalized and a con- sistent record is provided.
 Ensure that the contractor meets the project's OHS requirements for capability and experience.
-After contract signing Prior to commencing works, the contractor submits CESMP(s) based on the ESMP, which includes specific management plans for: (i) work activities; (ii) traffic management; (iii) occupational health and safety; (iv) environmental management; (v) social management; (vi) labor influx.
+After contract signing Prior to commencing works, the contractor submits CESMP(s) based on the ESMP, which includes specific management plans for: (i) work activities; (ii) traffic management; (iii) occupational health and safety; (iv) environmental management; (v) social management; and (vi) labor influx.
 Supervision engineer reviews and approves the CESMP- with inputs from appropriate Government agencies-before any works start.
-For moderate-risk sub-projects, the supervision consultants should review and clear the CESMP.
-The borrower should disclose the approved CESMP.
-Supervision Engineers must approve the occupational health and safety management plan is approved before contractor is mobilized at site
+For moderate risk sub-projects, the supervision consultants should review and clear the CESMP.
+Borrower should disclose the approved CESMP.
+Supervision Engineers must approve occupational health and safety management plan is approved before contractor is mobilized at site

-Annexure V: Written Particulars of Employment
+Annexure IV: Written Particulars of Employment

 1. Name of Employer

 2. Name of Employee

 3. Date Employment began

-4. Wage and Method of Calcula ation
+4. Wage and Method of Calcul ation

 5. Interval at which wages are paid

 6. Normal Hours of work

-7. Short description of employee's work
+7. Short description of employe ee's work

 8. Probation Period

 9. Annual Holiday Entitlement

 10. Paid Public Holiday

 11. Payment during sickness

 12. Maternity Leave (if employee female)

 13. Nursing Break Entitlement (for female employee)

 14. Notice employee entitled to receive

 15. Notice employer required to give

 16. Any other matter either party wishes to include

 (b) An employee is free to join a dertaking.
-The address of the The grievance procedure an trade union or staff association, which is recognized by Trade Union or Staff Association is: d disciplinary procedure in this undertaking requires to or disciplinary action that needs to be taken.
+The address of the The grievance procedure an a trade union or staff association, which is recognized by Trade Union or Staff Association is: and disciplinary procedure in this undertaking requires to sor disciplinary action needs to be taken. and disciplinary action needs to be taken.

 Emplo yer's signature Witness

-Emplo yee's signature Witness
+Employee's signature Witness

-Date Date
+Date •••••• Date

-Annexure VI: Photolog
+Annexure V: Photolog